2ndQuadrant/pglogical/README.md

 `pglogical_output` exposes a number of extension points where applications can modify or override its behaviour.

-All hooks are called in their own memory context, which lasts for the duration of the logical decoding session.
+All hooks are called in a memory context that lasts for the duration of the logical decoding session.
 They may switch to longer lived contexts if needed, but are then responsible for their own cleanup.

 ## Hook setup function